apaz037/k8s-bluegreen-deployment-demo/README.md

 - [minikube](https://github.com/kubernetes/minikube)
 - [kubectl](https://github.com/kubernetes/kubectl)
 - I personally alias kubectl to k so all references to k will mean kubectl if you don't have that aliased
+    - if you want to alias it like I do for convenience,
+    - ```alias k="kubectl"```

-if you are on a mac and using brew for package management you can use the command below to install both
+if you are on a mac and using brew for package management you can use the command below to install both minikube and kubectl

 ```brew cask install mikube kubectl```

 ## Initializing a local Kubernetes cluster with Minikube